A Fibrational Tale of Operational Logical Relations: Pure, Effectful and Differential: Introduction

 The wide applicability of operational logical relations, however, has also prevented the latter to organise as a uniform \emph{corpus} of techniques with a common underlying theory.
-Operational logical relations result in a mosaic of powerful techniques applied to a variety of languages --- including higher-order, functional, imperative, and concurrent languages \cite{DBLP:journals/corr/abs-1103-0510, DBLP:conf/esop/Ahmed06, DBLP:conf/popl/TuronTABD13,DBLP:journals/toplas/AppelM01,DBLP:journals/entcs/CraryH07,DBLP:journals/jfp/DreyerNB12}; both pure and (co)effectful \cite{JohannSimpsonVoigtlander/LICS/2010,DalLagoG22,DBLP:journals/pacmpl/AbelB20,DBLP:journals/iandc/BirkedalJST16,DBLP:conf/birthday/Hofmann15,DBLP:conf/popl/Benton0N14,DBLP:journals/pacmpl/BiernackiPPS18,BizjakBirkedal/FOSSACS/2015} --- whose relationship, however, is unclear.
-This situation creates a peculiar scenario where, on the one hand, the effectiveness of operational logical relations has been proved by their many applications but, on the other hand, a foundational understanding of operational logical relations is still missing, the main consequence of that being the lack of modularity in their development.
-All of that becomes even worst if one also takes into account more recent forms of logical relations, such as metric \cite{Pierce/DistanceMakesTypesGrowStronger/2010,DBLP:conf/lics/Pistone21} and differential \cite{dlrICALP,dlrICTCS,dlrTCS,DalLagoG22} ones, that go beyond traditional relational reasoning.
+Operational logical relations result in a mosaic of powerful techniques applied to a variety of languages --- including higher-order, functional, imperative, and concurrent languages \cite{DBLP:journals/corr/abs-1103-0510, DBLP:conf/esop/Ahmed06, DBLP:conf/popl/TuronTABD13,AppelMcAllester/TOPLAS/2001,DBLP:journals/entcs/CraryH07,DBLP:journals/jfp/DreyerNB12}; both pure and (co)effectful \cite{JohannSimpsonVoigtlander/LICS/2010,DalLagoG22,DBLP:journals/pacmpl/AbelB20,DBLP:journals/iandc/BirkedalJST16,DBLP:conf/birthday/Hofmann15,DBLP:conf/popl/Benton0N14,DBLP:journals/pacmpl/BiernackiPPS18,BizjakBirkedal/FOSSACS/2015} --- whose relationship, however, is unclear.
+This may not be a prime concern of the semanticist interested in somehow conventional program behaviours, such as termination, extensional equivalence, cost, etc.\footnote{Although the absence of a general operational foundation makes logical relations heavily syntax-dependent, this way preventing the development of a modular and compositional theory of operational logical relations.} However, it becomes so when one faces logical relations for program behaviours that are not yet fully understood, such as those akin to metric~\cite{Pierce/DistanceMakesTypesGrowStronger/2010,DBLP:conf/lics/Pistone21} and differential properties of programs \cite{DBLP:conf/icalp/LagoGY19,dlrICTCS,dlrTCS,DalLagoG22}.
+In those cases, in fact, logical relations lose their relational core and are modelled through more articulated structures that may go significantly far from classic relations and generalisations thereof.

-In this paper, we show that much in the same way denotational logical relations can be uniformly understood in terms of fibrations, it is possible to give a uniform account of \emph{operational logical relations} relying on the language of \emph{fibrations}.
-In this respect, our contribution is twofold.
+A paradigmatic case is the one of the so-called \emph{differential logical relations}~\cite{DBLP:conf/icalp/LagoGY19,dlrICTCS,dlrTCS,DalLagoG22}, a recently introduced foundational framework for differential (higher-order) program semantics.
+Differential logical relations relate pairs of programs with so-called \emph{higher-order distances}, namely notions of distances that can interact with the related programs in a parameter-passing fashion.
+For instance, differential logical relations measure the distance between functional programs $P$, $Q$ not as a number, as in ordinary metric reasoning, but as a (possibly higher-order) \emph{function} $\delta$; and the `logical' behaviour of $\delta$ prescribes that on any pair of inputs $V, W$ with (higher-order) distance $\varepsilon$, the distance between $P V$ and $Q W$ is given by $\delta(V,\varepsilon)$.
+That is, the distance $\delta$ is itself a function that, given two inputs and a distance between them, produce an input-dependent distance between outputs.